Best OBD2 Scanner Review in 2018

 - Emission & O2 sensor diagnostics

 A tool that has all you need for proper diagnostics at home.
 Always check that it works with your vehicle before placing an order.
 The price is higher than the other tools mentioned in this review.
 But if you want to be enabled to take control over the most control units in your car and do professional diagnostics at home, this is the tool you should invest in.
+If you have a workshop and are looking for an even better tool, make sure to check out our article: Professional automotive OBD2 scanner

 If you want a cheap tool that you can read trouble codes from the engine control unit, choose one of the 4 first mentioned here.
 If you want a tool that has it all, choose the MaxiCOM.
 Afterall, a code scanner is absolutely an investment and you’ll earn the money spent fast.